Mid-Autumn Festival memories & things we did as kids

 Thinking back, it wasn’t that battery-operated lanterns were lame.
-They just simply can’t hold a candle to OG ultra-flammable paper lanterns – especially when the festivities gave us the perfect alibi when they “inevitably” combusted.
+They just couldn’t hold a candle to OG ultra-flammable paper lanterns – especially when the festivities gave us the perfect alibi when they “inevitably” combusted.

 With their extremely simple designs, paper lanterns required plenty of expertise to set up correctly.
 The process involved lighting a candle, letting some wax drip onto the base of the lantern to affix it there, before deftly pulling the accordion-like walls straight up past the flickering flame.

-But as we all know, the thrill of wandering around the neighbourhood with a potential handheld inferno in tow was second only to the panic of actually experiencing the fire up close.
+But as we all know, the thrill of circling the neighbourhood with a potential handheld inferno in tow was second only to the panic of actually experiencing the fire up-close.

 Nostalgia level: 4/10.
-Thinking back, a fireball probably isn’t the best thing to place in the hands of a screaming six-year-old.
+Thinking back, a fireball probably isn’t the best thing to place in the hands of a screaming 6-year-old.
 But even worse was getting “upgraded” to an electronic lantern.

-4. Scratching your head at cheem quizzes and riddles at school
+5. Scratching your head at cheem quizzes & riddles at school

 Image credit: ELFA